 Is Eating Cold Food Bad For You?

 In Traditional Chinese Medicine (TCM), a proper diet is essential to maintaining a healthy balance of yin and yang.
 Practitioners of TCM believe that cold or cooling foods can have certain negative effects on overall health.
 So, is eating cold food bad for you?
+Why eating cold food is bad?
 The answer to that question is not quite so simple.
 As with most TCM advice, the answer is all about a proper balance.
 Read on to learn more about why TCM experts say to avoid cold foods.

 The Role of Yin and Yang in Food

 The concept behind Yin and Yang is to bring balance to the energy that flows through the systems of the human body.
 Cold foods are associated with yin while warm foods are associated with yang.
 When cold foods are over consumed, this can result in too much yin along with yang deficiency.

 In Chinese Medicine food is categorised based on its energetic characteristics and how they effect the body.
 The primary categories include: cooling foods, warming food, drying foods and damp foods.

 Those who over consume warm foods may include cold foods to ensure a proper yin and yang balance.
 However, consuming too many cold foods can lead to some unwanted symptoms such as paleness, diarrhoea, and an overall feeling of coldness so it is very important to maintain balance.